2018 Field Day: June 23-24 at the Spring Arbor Fire Department. Optional breakfast

 Shortly after 10 AM setup will begin at the Spring Arbor Fire Station, 2nd floor.

 (South side of M60, behind the Library, between McDonalds and Teft Road.
 Park on

 the west side of the Library.)
 The Township has graciously agreed to this use.

 Radio operation during Field Day is defined as 24 hours of continuous radio

 Sunday.
-We begin setting up our equipment at 9:00 a.m. local time.
-Equipment setup
+We begin setting up our equipment shortly after 10:00 a.m. local time.

-erecting 3 antennas covering the frequencies we intend to operate on, setup up
+Setup includes erecting 3 antennas covering the frequencies we intend to operate

-equipment that has been set up.
-One of our mottos is to "leave the area cleaner
+has been set up.
+One of our mottos is to "leave the area cleaner than when we

-than when we started".
-Typically, we have completed teardown and packing of the
+started".
+Typically, we have completed teardown and packing of the equipment by

 CASCADES AMATEUR RADIO SOCIETY